Mutazalhawash/pipeline-generator/README.md

       `manual` (bool): if set to true, this job needs to be triggered manually by a user using the jenkins ui -- if omitted or set to false, job gets triggered automatically by its upstream jobs

+      `localBranch` (bool): if set to true this job will check out to a local branch specified in settings

       - multi job: an array of simple or extended job declarations (see `stage1 / job4 & job5` in example above).
 Those jobs will be executed in parallel:

             [<simple-job-decl>,<ext-job-decl>,<simple-job-decl>, ...]